doot0/cv/.github/README.md

 across every aspect involved in what it is to build a maintainable, high quality website or web app.

 #### Current

+- Frontend Developer, contracting @ [SamKnows](https://samknows.com) *(June 2019 - August 19th 2019)*

+First role as a contractor.
+Acting stand-in for the lead frontend developer for first 4 weeks, then moved to the platform engineering team.
+During the first half of my time there I was responsible for cutting the amount of API requests for the platform by at least 40%, and reducing the size of the overall frontend payload by at least 5%.

+Tech stack:
+- Frontend: Vue.js, SCSS
+- Backend: PHP
+- Infrastructure: Apache

 - CTO @ [Foundlost](https://foundlo.st) _"AirBnb" for extreme outdoor expeditions._ *(April 2019 - Present)*